andyatkinson/andyatkinson.github.io/_posts/2021-10-15-work-on-what-matters.md

 #### More Ideas

-These are just copied from the source material with my own quick summaries.
+These are copied from the book, with my own quick summaries added.

-* Foster growth.
+* *Foster growth*.
 Growing the team around you is appreciated and valuable.
 * "Edit" - improve something that was "good" that could be "great".
-* "Finish things" (be a closer)
+* "Finish things" (be a "closer" (like in baseball))
 * Work on "What only you can do".
-Delegate tasks with no personal growth opportunities.
-Bring unique skills to the team for individual work, and share knowledge to level-up the team.
+Delegate tasks that do not represent personal growth opportunities.
+Bring unique skills to the team for individual work.
+Share knowledge to level-up the team.

 #### Wrap Up